-Therefore, to fully understand the task of Subject didactics in the Faculty, first, it must be related to the other pedagogical perspective, and especially didactic pedagogics within a larger macrostructure.
-Subsequently, an analysis of several school subjects and their unique nature, is necessary to establish a microstructure for each with the expectation that certain groups of questions can be assembled and classified for some neighboring subjects.
+Therefore, to fully understand the task of Subject didactics in the faculty, first, it is related to the other pedagogical perspectives, and especially didactic pedagogics, within a larger macrostructure.
+Subsequently, an analysis of several school subjects, and their unique nature, is necessary to establish a microstructure for each, with the expectation that certain groups of questions can be assembled and classified for some neighboring subjects.